TeselaGen/openVectorEditor/README.md

 	proteinSequence: "mmhlrlfcillaavs...etc"
 	sequence: "gtagagagagcca...etc" //optional!
 	//if features or parts are provided to the editor, it is assumed that they will indexed to the underlying DNA sequence (0-based inclusive) , not to the AA indices .
-	//You can use the helper util from ve-sequence-utils tidyUpSequenceData to convertAnnotationsFromAAIndices if your protein data has
+	//You can use the helper util from @teselagen/sequence-utils tidyUpSequenceData to convertAnnotationsFromAAIndices if your protein data has
 	//features/parts coming in as AA-indexed
 	features: [{name: "testFeature1",
 		start: 3, //start on AA 1